aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 - borrowingEnabled: true
 - borrowableInIsolation: true
 - withSiloedBorrowing: false
-- flashloanable: true (flashborrowers also will be configured)
+- flashloanable: true (authorized flashborrowers can be configured)
 - LTV: 0
 - liquidationThreshold: 0 (to disable its use as collateral)
 - liquidationBonus: N/A (can be 0)